DallenLarson/Larsonsoft-Privacy-Policy/README.md

 PRIVACY POLICY

-Last updated February 18, 2024
+Last updated March 8th, 2024

 This privacy notice for Larsonsoft, LLC ( "we," "us," or "our" ), describes how and why we might collect, store, use, and/or share ( "process" ) your information when you use our services ( "Services" ), such as when you:

-	▪	Download and use our M application ( Target Blitz VR) , or any other application of ours that links to this privacy notice
+	▪	Download and use our Meta application ( Target Blitz VR) , or any other application of ours that links to this privacy notice

 	▪	Engage with us in other related ways, including any sales, marketing, or events Questions or concerns?
 Reading this privacy notice will help you understand your privacy rights and choices.
 If you do not agree with our policies and practices, please do not use our Services.
 If you still have any questions or concerns, please contact us at dallen@dallenlarson.com .